Basic usage

 MacOS

 On MacOS, you can install Gtk using Homebrew.
 Gtk needs to run on the main thread, therefore you need to set the parameter -XstartOnFirstThread.
-A complete Gradle run task will look like this:
+A typical build configuration will look like this:

 Windows

 On Windows, Gtk can be installed with MSYS2.
-A Gradle run task will look like this:
+A typical build configuration will look like this: